 His name was published on national casualty lists.
 (One online clipping shown at top.)

 His widow, Florence Marie Williams, became a school teacher, and raised their son David in Bolivia, NC.
 In 1947, she was listed as a teacher at Brunswick County Training School in Southport, the only African American high school in the county.
-[Source: The State Port Pilot, 1947 Sept 3, p.6] Florence passed away on December 23, 1973.
-Her death certificate lists Greer Cemetery in Bolivia, NC, as her final resting place, although no headstone photo is available.
+[Source: The State Port Pilot, 1947 Sept 3, p.6] Florence passed away on December 23, 1973, and was laid to rest in Greer Cemetery, where her husband was buried nearly 55 years earlier.

 Pvt William’s son enlisted in the US Army on October 31, 1942, serving overseas during WWII.
 He was honorably discharged as Corporal David Jesse Williams on November 1, 1945.
 He passed away on May 18, 1996.
 His wife, Vivian Bizzell Williams, passed away in 2003.
 Her obituary was published in The Free Press, Kinston, NC, 2003 Oct 28, p.B2.
 From this, we know that David Williams had descendants and the name “David Williams” was carried on through both his son and grandson.